priyankgupta2003/study-notes-md/publish/Study-notes/GPT Architecture.md

 # Casual Language Modeling

-LLMs utilize a self-supervised learning process for pre-training.
-This process eliminates the need to provide explicit labels
+LLMs utilize a **self-supervised learning** process for pre-training.
+This process eliminates the need to provide explicit labels to the model for learning, making it capable of acquiring knowledge autonomously.
+For instance, when training a summarization model using supervised learning, it is necessary to provide articles and their corresponding summaries as reference points during the training process.
+However, LLMs employ the causal language modeling objective to acquire knowledge from any textual data without the explicit need for human-provided labels.
+Why is it called “causal”?
+Because the prediction at each step depends only on earlier steps in the sequence and not on future steps.

+Subsequently, the predicted word is concatenated to the original input and fed back to the model to predict a new token.
+This iterative loop continues, consistently feeding the newly generated token back into the network.
+During the pre-training process, the network acquires substantial knowledge about language and grammar.
+We can then fine-tune the pre-trained model using a supervised approach for different tasks or a specific domain.